 What is Libra Coin?

-Facebook made headlines in June this year as they have announced their plans of offering digital financial services through Calibra beginning next year.
+Facebook made headlines on June 2019 as they have announced their plans of offering digital financial services through Calibra beginning next year.
 It is a subsidiary of Facebook that lets people access and engage in the Libra network.
 It also announced the utilization of its new cryptocurrency named Libra.

 Libra is a digital currency that is powered through a permissioned blockchain technology.
 It enables users to exchange fiat currency into digital currencies and use them to make online purchases and transactions.
 Users can spend Libra coins through supported third-party applications or Facebook’s own Calibra Wallet, which will be integrated into Facebook Messenger, WhatsApp, and other connecting apps.